khoirulhudaa/docs-valclass2/docs/getStarted.md

 ---
 sidebar_position: 1
-title: Get Started
+title: Introduction
 ---

+import {PackageOpenIcon} from 'hugeicons-react';

-# Introduction
+# The Introduction <PackageOpenIcon className='icon' />

 Welcome to the CSS Framework documentation - Valclass!
 This website will give you an introduction to 90% of Valclass concepts that might encourage you to use it every day.